roberto-inf/building-llm-applications/README.md

 # Building LLM Applications

-Code associated to the book Building LLM Applications
+Code associated to the book AI Applications with LangChain